noeit/noeit.github.io/content/authors/kodi-stephen/index.md

     url: ''

 # Short bio
-bio: Advocate for Entrepreneurship Development and Economic Empowerment for women, girls and unskilled Youth in Nuba Mountains.
+bio: An advocate for Entrepreneurship Development and Economic Empowerment, for women, girls and unskilled Youth in Nuba Mountains and other marginalized areas of Sudan.
+Currently Kodi serves as Finance officer at Mission Aviation Fellowship South Sudan Program 2017 to date.

 # Social/Academic Networking
-social:
+social: []
-  - icon: envelope
-    icon_pack: fas
-    link: 'mailto:info@nobatia.org'

 # Organizational groups
 user_groups:
   - Board of Directors
 ---

-An advocate for Entrepreneurship Development and Economic Empowerment, for women, girls and unskilled Youth in Nuba Mountains and other marginalized areas of Sudan.
-Currently Kodi serves as Finance officer at Mission Aviation Fellowship South Sudan Program 2017 to date.